Kate Maberly: Early life

 Maberly was born in Reigate, Surrey, England.
-She is the daughter of a lawyer and one of five children; her older sister Polly is also an actress.
-She has two older brothers, Thomas and Guy, and one younger brother, Jack.
+She is the daughter of a lawyer, and is one of five children; she has a younger brother, two older brothers, and her older sister Polly Maberly is also an actress.
 Maberly attended Dunottar School, Reigate, where she skipped ahead a year and left with A-levels in maths, chemistry, history, and music.

-Maberly began swimming competitively at the age of 5, and she was a county champion swimmer up to the age of 16.
-At 7 years old, she completed the BT National Swimathon (as the youngest individual to complete the event at the time) to raise money for St Piers Lingfield (Now "Young Epilepsy"), a school to help children with epilepsy.
+Maberly began swimming competitively at the age of five, and she was a county champion swimmer up to the age of 16.
+At seven years old, she completed the BT National Swimathon (as the youngest individual to complete the event at the time) to raise money for St Piers Lingfield (Now "Young Epilepsy"), a school to help children with epilepsy.
 She represented her county in tennis from the age of 12, and from 2004–2010 she played for the Royal Parks tennis leagues in London.

-She started playing the piano at the age of 6, and at 14 travelled to Venice, Italy, with the Dunottar Chamber Ensemble to perform as the solo pianist in a performance of Mozart's Piano Concerto no. 23 (K488).
-She achieved grade 8 in both Piano and Cello in school and went on to study at London's Trinity College of Music, graduating in 2004 with a joint honours degree in piano and cello performance.
+She started playing the piano at the age of six, and at 14 travelled to Venice with the Dunottar Chamber Ensemble to perform as the solo pianist in a performance of Mozart's Piano Concerto no. 23 (K488).
+She achieved grade eight in both piano and cello in school and went on to study at London's Trinity College of Music, graduating in 2004 with a joint honours degree in piano and cello performance.
 She also composes music and sings jazz, and has sung at London jazz venue 'Pizza on the Park'.